agilepro/software-craftsmanship/docs/Coding/checked-exceptions.md

 #  Checked Exception Guidelines

 Java has both checked and unchecked exceptions and their use debated.
-It has come time to simply admit that checked exceptions don’t work, and it is superior for several reasons to go with unchecked exceptions.
+It has come time to simply admit that checked exceptions don't work, and it is superior for several reasons to go with unchecked exceptions.
 Here is why.

 ## Definitions